loliplayz22/jeopardy_lab/README.md

 -Kimberly

 Finished JSON file which contains three levels, easy, hard and medium.
 Includes two category of questions, animals and scince.
 I set the input option as a, b, c, d.
-Tomorrow I will work with Loli to make sure that the JSON file can be successfully imported and incorporated with the program .py
+Tomorrow I will work with Loli to make sure that the JSON file can be successfully imported and incorporated with the trivia.py

+Loli 24/sep/2023
+wrote the code for trivia.py with functions like def choose_level_category def ask_questionsdef play_round and many many more.it works i think.
+Met with all teamates and ran main.py and it's srarted to work.